Sports & Social Organiser Post (All posts filled for 2015)

 There is are four Sports and Social Organisers (SSO) – one for each ‘House’ – who, in consultation with the Course Manager and staff, arranges a varied programme of activities including those mentioned in the brochure under the headings ‘Sports’ and ‘Social Activities’.
 One SSO, chosen from the four SSOs, will be the Senior SSO in overall charge.

 A selection of activities is provided so that the majority of students are involved and best use is made of the talents and interests of the staff.
-All the staff are contracted to help with the sports and entertainments on six occasions each week.
+All the staff are contracted to help with the sports and entertainments on five occasions each week.

 The Sports/Social Organiser must encourage staff involvement and be receptive to their ideas.
 He/she should retain the successful events that traditionally take place and also be able to introduce new activities.